-Good courses create good problems to solve because you’ll have so many opportunities that open up for you upon completion.
+Good writing courses always create good problems to solve because you'll have so many opportunities that open up for you upon completion.
 Where founders and operators can contribute to that is by fostering an alumni program for continued learning and networking.

 Empower alumni to participate and continue learning

 Over 4,000 alumni later, Cole and Dickie have fostered an alumni community “that allows for that continued learning with our expertise (kind of) sprinkled in while using the same challenge-based, time-based, and accountability-based models that work so well for the original Ship 30 course,” says Dickie.